FREQUENTLY ASKED KENT WEDDING PHOTOGRAPHY QUESTIONS (FAQ’S)

 Q Are you fully insured?

 Yes, absolutely!
-I have up to date full professional indemnity and public liability insurance.
+I have up to date full professional indemnity and public liability insurance so I can photograph your wedding in Jersey, Kent, the Southeast or anywhere in the UK.

 Q What happens if the camera equipment breaks or fails?